 This is a popular method to install a Linux operating system.
 The virtual installation offers you the freedom of running Linux on an existing OS already installed on your computer.
 This means if you have Windows running, then you can just run Linux with a click of a button.

-Virtual machine software like Oracle VM can install Ubuntu in easy steps.
+Virtual machine software like Oracle VM can install Linux on Windows in easy steps.
 Let us look at them.

 Here the brief steps